Hinduism in Nepal: Hindu symbolism of Nepal

 The pennant is an important Hindu flag that flutters atop Hindu temples.

-Popular tradition holds that Lord Vishnu had organized the Nepali people and given them their flag, with the sun and moon as emblems on it.
-In a Hindu Purana, it is written that it was Lord Shiva who handed the flag to Lord Vishnu, and then Lord Vishnu to Lord Indra, for the purpose for battling demons.
+Popular tradition holds that Vishnu had organized the Nepali people and given them their flag, with the sun and moon as emblems on it.
+In a Hindu Purana, it is written that it was Shiva who handed the flag to Vishnu, and then Vishnu to Indra, for the purpose for battling demons.